mindlab-tees/templates/poster/_extensions/poster/typst-template.typ

   footer_text_font_size = int(footer_text_font_size) * 1pt

   // Configure the page.
-  // This poster defaults to A1.
+  // This poster defaults to 36in x 24in.
   set page(
     width: width,
     height: height,
     margin:
-      (top: 2.5mm, left: 5mm, right: 5mm, bottom: 5mm),
+      (top: 1in, left: 2in, right: 2in, bottom: 2in),
     footer: [
       #set align(center)
       #set text(32pt)